540-338-1776

 2024 Southern California Ministry Tour

-God has opened doors for the PHC Chorale to tour to California this spring.
-The Chorale will sing at high schools—both public and private, at homeschool co-ops, and at churches large and small.
-Building off evangelistic opportunities we saw last year in New England, the Chorale is excited and expectant in sharing their love for Christ and His call on their lives with all kinds of audiences, and with people of all faith backgrounds.
-Click here for the itinerary!
+God opened doors for the PHC Chorale to tour in California this spring.
+The Chorale sang at high schools—both public and private, at homeschool co-ops, and at churches large and small.
+Building off evangelistic opportunities seen last year in New England, the Chorale was blessed to share their love for Christ and His call on their lives with all kinds of audiences and with people of all faith backgrounds.

 Chorale Support CTA